rbleattler/mdop-docs/mdop/app-v/appv-install-the-management-server-on-a-standalone-computer.md

 ms.subservice: itpro-apps
 ---

-# How to install the Management Server on a Standalone Computer and Connect it to the Database
+# How to install the Management Server on a Standalone Computer and Connect it to the Database (Windows 10/11)

 >Applies to: Windows Server 2016